Neil Craig: Playing career

-Post-playing career
+Post-playing career and coaching career

 In 1991, Craig became the coach of Norwood, a position he held until 1995.
 In 2002, he was inducted into the South Australian Football Hall of Fame.

 Fitness advising

 Craig hails from a fitness background and holds a sports science degree.

-He has worked with the Australian cycling team at the Olympic Games and with the South Australian Institute of Sport, as a senior sports scientist.
-He has worked under cycling legend Charlie Walsh at the Australian Cycling Federation (where he was Sports science co-ordinator) and also recruited Walsh as part of the Crows' AFL coaching panel.
+He has worked with the Australian cycling team at the Olympic Games and with the South Australian Institute of Sport as a senior sports scientist.
+He has worked under cycling legend Charlie Walsh at the Australian Cycling Federation (where he was sports science co-ordinator) and also recruited Walsh as part of the Crows' AFL coaching panel.

 Adelaide

-In 1997, Craig took up the position of fitness adviser with the Adelaide Crows.
+In 1997, Craig took up the position of fitness adviser with the Adelaide Football Club.
 He is credited with helping devise the fitness regime that led the Crows to back-to-back premierships in 1997 and 1998 in which players were trained harder mid-season in order to reach peak fitness during finals matches.

 Craig left the club in 1999 to help the Australian Olympic cycling team prepare for the 2000 Sydney Olympic Games but returned in 2001 to be an assistant coach under Gary Ayres.
-In late 2001 Craig was the favourite for the West Coast Eagles coaching job in 2002 but dropped out of the running.
+In late 2001 he was the favourite for the West Coast Eagles coaching job in 2002 but dropped out of the running.
 He took over the senior coaching position at the Crows in 2004 as caretaker when Ayres left the club after Round 13.
 He was then appointed full-time for the 2005 season and immediately led the Crows to their first minor premiership in 2005, and took the team to two successive preliminary finals in his first two years as senior coach in 2005 and 2006, losing and being eliminated by West Coast Eagles twice.
-Under Craig, the Crows reached the finals for five consecutive years but achieved limited success, leaving Craig with a finals' coaching record of three wins and six losses.
-The club under Craig had a disappointing 2010 season, when Adelaide under Craig finished eleventh with nine wins and thirteen losses, therefore missing out of the finals.
-After another disappointing 2011 season, when Adelaide under Craig sat fourteenth on the ladder with four wins and twelve losses, Craig resigned as senior coach of the Adelaide Crows on 25 July 2011 after a 103-point loss to St Kilda in Round 18, 2011.
-He left the club as the longest serving coach in the Crows' history.
+Under Craig, the Crows reached the finals for five consecutive years but achieved limited success, leaving him with a finals' coaching record of three wins and six losses.
+The club under Craig had a disappointing 2010 season when Adelaide finished eleventh with nine wins and thirteen losses, therefore missing out of the finals.
+After another disappointing 2011 season, when Adelaide under Craig sat fourteenth on the ladder with four wins and twelve losses, Craig resigned as senior coach of the Adelaide Crows on 25 July 2011 after a 103-point loss to St Kilda in Round 18.
+He left the club as the longest-serving coach in the Crows' history.
 Craig was then replaced by assistant coach Mark Bickley as caretaker senior coach for the rest of the 2011 season.